Chart Color Schemes

 Income

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Gordonvale - Trinity had a median taxpayer income of $53,386 and an average of $61,009.
-This is lower than the national average, with Rest of Qld having a median of $50,780 and average of $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes for September 2025 would be approximately $60,855 (median) and $69,544 (average).
-According to the 2021 Census, Gordonvale - Trinity's household, family, and personal incomes are at the 55th percentile nationally.
-Income distribution shows that 36.5% of locals (4,250 people) earn between $1,500 and $2,999 annually, consistent with broader regional trends where 31.7% fall into this category.
-After housing costs, 86.0% of income remains for other expenses.
+In AreaSearch's latest postcode level ATO data for financial year 2022, Gordonvale - Trinity SA2 had a median income among taxpayers of $53,386 and an average of $61,009.
+This was lower than the national average.
+The Rest of Qld had a median income of $50,780 and an average of $64,844.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimates for September 2025 are approximately $60,855 (median) and $69,544 (average).
+According to the 2021 Census, incomes in Gordonvale - Trinity cluster around the 54th percentile nationally.
+Income distribution shows that 36.5% of locals (4,250 people) fall into the $1,500 - 2,999 category, similar to the broader regional trend of 31.7%.
+After housing expenses, 86.0% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income